w3c/automotive-viss2/docker/README.md

 *viss-docker-rl*

-The file docker-compose-rl.yml builds and runs  a variant of the feeder(feeder-rl) which is configured and built to interface the remotive labs cloud.
+The file docker-compose-rl.yml builds and runs  a variant of the feeder(feeder-rl, see Readme in feeder/feeder-rl for' more details) - which is configured and built to interface the remotive labs cloud.
 The Remotive cloud have recorded vehicle data which we can play back to a cloud version of their data broker.
 We have an interface written in Go - https://github.com/petervolvowinz/viss-rl-interfaces -  that we have integrated into the WAII feeder application.
 The docker compose version should be from 3.8.